 – Who was added to the Administrators group today?

 Using VIS as an LDAP proxy firewall, you can:

 – Gain greater control over what accounts connect, bind, and search your LDAP directory.

-– Limit the entry points into your Active Directory, further protecting your Active Directory.
+– Limit the entry points into your secure Active Directory, further protecting your AD.

 – Monitor and report on changes to the directory in real-time.